bibanon/tubeup/README.md

 **If you do not own a collection you will need to be added as an admin for that collection if you want to upload to it** Talk to the collection owner or staff if you need assistance with this.

 ## Privacy disclaimer
-As apart of the metadata collection process, youtube-dl (a dependency of Tubeup) prints out the full file location of the video file.
+As apart of the metadata collection process, youtube-dl (a dependency of Tubeup) prints out the full file location of the video file as well as the external IP address of the machine mirroring the video.

 Example: